-Frank (lead guitar, vocals) George (keyboards, synthesizer, vocals) Tom (bass) Ruth (percussion) Jeff (rhythm guitar, vocals) Don (synthesizer) Bruce (trombone) fowler (trumpet) Napoleon murphy brock (tenor saxophone, flute, vocals) humphrey (drums) Chester (drums) (background vocals) (background vocals) Robert (background vocals)
+Frank (lead guitar, vocals) George (keyboards, synthesizer, vocals) Tom (bass) Ruth (percussion) Jeff (rhythm guitar, vocals) Don (synthesizer) fowler (trombone) Walt (trumpet) Napoleon murphy (tenor saxophone, flute, lead vocals) Ralph (drums) Chester (drums) (background vocals) (background vocals) Robert (background vocals)

-Some of you may that the tango, which is not a popular dance anymore, was at one time reputed to be a of unbridled passion. back in the old days it wasn't so easy to get you Ks off, when it was to make contact with a member of the opposite and you had to resort to things like dancing close together and hey...
+Some of you may that the tango, is not a very popular dance anymore, was at one time reputed to be a of unbridled passion. back in the old days when it so easy to get you Ks off, when it was to make contact with a member of the opposite and you had to resort to things dancing close together and going hey...

-were the days. well those days are probably forever, I don't know, unless nixon is going to bring back a little bit later. but we have this special highly evolved permutated O. it's actually a tango. by the time... yes, so perverted! this is the tango, a special entertainment that includes choreography a little bit later, so out fol
+Those the days. well those days are probably gone forever, I know, unless nixon is going to them back a little bit later. but we have this very special highly evolved O. it's actually a tango. by the time... yes, so perverted! is the be-bop tango, a entertainment event that includes a little bit later, so watch out fol

-You can on the big lights, we may need 'em. you know, the in the audience. heh heh. okay, 're you not too now 'cause I wanna get the notes on the tape 'n' this, this O be the one. this has to be the one with all the notes on it. okay, 're you is a hard one to play. one two four...
+You can turn on the big lights, we may 'em. you know, the in the audience. heh heh. okay, 're you not too fast now I wanna get the right notes on the 'n' this, this O be the one. this has to be the one with all the notes on it. okay, 're you is a hard one to play. one two four...

 The cowbell as a symbol of unbridled passion, and gentlemen.

-Now, as you have noticed, fowler has just completed some sort of trombone solo, based on the-ah, of an evolved tango-event. bruce has also for you a demonstration of a That he will sweep the ocean right after the mud shark did. is now warming up the important of the body, in preparation... in preparation for the real live tango which E demonstrate. will assist him. napoleon just put horn down, just relax, put your head back, here the drill. okay, heh heh heh, you know what I'm about? okay.
+Now, as you might noticed, bruce fowler has just completed some of trombone solo, based on the-ah, idea of an tango-event. bruce has also for you a demonstration of a That he hopes will sweep the ocean after the mud shark did. bruce is now warming up the of the body, in preparation... in for the real live be-bop tango which E demonstrate. napoleon will him. napoleon just put your down, just relax, put head back, here comes the drill. okay, heh heh heh, you know I'm talkin' about? okay.

-This is sort of like in it's own peculiar way. jazz is not dead, it smells funny! okay, go! yeah man, man, you know what I mean? this is be-bop, though you think it doe like that. be-bop! now, as you might noticed, of you with a musical education can tell that the notes that george just when he went: "this is be-bop, even though you th T sound like that", is actually a sort of a twisted form of the of the tango itself which get even more depraved as the number goes on. george will now attempt to At melody, play it and sing it at the time while... tu-dup. hey, the way! we sort of dance to it. okay, try it george. tu-dup, tu-dee... oh yeah! as I was saying. now, we' E to do at this point is get some volunteers the audience to...
-I you will, oh God you will... we some... heh heh heh... now, as a of fact you did, didn't you... no, we E people who've never tried it bef Ore, never even thought of trying it before. a boy, a girl, who like each other, who would like to come up and attempt to to what george sings. do we have wh one.
+This is sort of like in it's own peculiar way. is not dead, it just smells funny! okay, go! yeah man, jazz man, you know I mean? is be-bop, even though you think it doe Sound that. be-bop! now, as you might noticed, of you with a musical education can tell that the notes that george just sang he went: "this is be-bop, even though you th T sound like that", is actually a sort of a form of the theme of the tango itself which will get even more depraved as the goes on. george now attempt to dismemb At melody, play it and sing it at the time while... tu-dup. hey, the way! we sort of dance to it. okay, try it george. tu-dup, tu-dee... oh yeah! as I was saying. now, we' E to do at this point is get some volunteers from the to...
+I you will, oh God you will... we some... heh heh heh... now, as a of fact you did, didn't you... no, we E people who've never tried it bef Ore, who've never thought of trying it before. a boy, a girl, who like each other, who would like to up here and attempt to to what george sings. do we have wh one.

 Carl.

-Your is carl? please step on to the stage. pleased to you carl. alright. let's see-ah, is there in the, in the back? where... oh-oh, hey! what's name?
+Your name is carl step on to the stage. pleased to you carl. alright. let's see-ah, is there anybody in the, in the where... oh-oh, hey! what's your

 Rick.